cerati/p2z-tests/README.md

 Compile the OpenACC C sync version, which may use CUDA shared memory for temporary data.
 (In OpenACC, different OpenACC compilers may allocate the temporary data on different memory spaces.)

+The computation and communication patterns of the acccv3 version is logically equivalent to CUDA version 3 (cudav3).

+The accc version is a synchronous version of the acccv3 version.

+The computation and communication patterns of the acccv4 version is logically equivalent to CUDA version 4 (cudav4).

 ```shell
 $ make COMPILER=nvhpc MODE=accc INCLUDE_DATA=1 USE_FMAD=1 #NVHPC V22.11 compiles correctly.
 $ make COMPILER=openarc MODE=accc INCLUDE_DATA=1 USE_FMAD=1